jinghuazhao/INF/SOMAscan.md

 in good health because blood donation criteria exclude people with a history of major diseases (such as myocardial infarction, stroke, cancer, HIV, and hepatitis B or C) and those who have had recent illness or infection.
-For SomaLogic assays, we randomly selected two non-overlapping subcohorts of 2,731 and 831 partic- ipants from INTERVAL.
+For SomaLogic assays, we randomly selected two non-overlapping subcohorts of 2,731 and 831 participants from INTERVAL.
 After genetic quality control, 3,301 participants (2,481 and 820 in the two subcohorts) remained for analysis (Supplementary Table 17).
 No statistical methods were used to determine sample size.
 The experiments were not randomized.
 Laboratory staff conducting proteomic assays were blinded to the genotypes of participants.

 **Plasma sample preparation**.
-Sample collection procedures for INTERVAL have been described previously38.
+Sample collection procedures for INTERVAL have been described previously<sup>38</sup>.
 In brief, blood samples for research purposes were collected in 6-ml EDTA tubes using standard venepuncture protocols.
 The tubes were inverted three times and transferred at ambient temperature to UK Biocentre (Stockport, UK) for processing.
 Plasma was extracted into two 0.8-ml plasma aliquots by centrifugation and subsequently stored at −80 °C before use.
 Protein measurements.
-We used a multiplexed, aptamer-based approach (SOMAscan assay) to measure the relative concentrations of 3,622 plasma pro- teins or protein complexes assayed using 4,034 modified aptamers (‘SOMAmer reagents’, hereafter referred to as SOMAmers; Supplementary Table 18).
-The assay extends the lower limit of detectable protein abundance afforded by conventional approaches (for example, immunoassays), measuring both extracellular and intracellular proteins (including soluble domains of membrane-associated pro- teins), with a bias towards proteins likely to be found in the human secretome8,39 (Extended Data Fig. 10a).
+We used a multiplexed, aptamer-based approach (SOMAscan assay) to measure the relative concentrations of 3,622 plasma proteins or protein complexes assayed using 4,034 modified aptamers (‘SOMAmer reagents’, hereafter referred to as SOMAmers; Supplementary Table 18).
+The assay extends the lower limit of detectable protein abundance afforded by conventional approaches (for example, immunoassays), measuring both extracellular and intracellular proteins (including soluble domains of membrane-associated pro- teins), with a bias towards proteins likely to be found in the human secretome<sup>8,39</sup>
+(Extended Data Fig. 10a).
 The proteins cover a wide range of molecular functions (Extended Data Fig. 10b).
 The selection of proteins on the platform reflects both the availability of purified protein targets and a focus on proteins suspected to be